-- 234. An associated individual may be prohibited by way of sanction by a CAT under paragraphs 4.8.3(f) or 4.8.3(g) of the Code as set out above.
+243. An associated individual may be prohibited by way of sanction by a CAT under paragraphs 4.8.3(f) or 4.8.3(g) of the Code as set out above.
 However, in relation to associated individuals, the PSA is required to follow the procedure set out in Code para.
-4.8.8 before a decision on the prohibition can be made. - 235.
-Where the CAT considers there is sufficient evidence that an associated individual has been or may have been knowingly involved in a serious breach or a series of breaches, the Executive will make all reasonable attempts to notify the individual concerned (and the party found to have been in breach of the Code).
-The Executive will set out the evidence that it proposes to present to the CAT with regard to this matter and provide the associated individual with the opportunity
+4.8.8 before a decision on the prohibition can be made.

-&lt;sup>38 An associated individual is any sole trader, partner or director or manager of a premium rate service provider (i.e. those who are likely to be listed as 'Responsible Persons' within the Registration Scheme), anyone having day to day responsibility for the conduct of its relevant business and any individual in accordance with whose directions or instructions such persons are accustomed to act, or any member of a class of individuals designated by the PSA (paragraph 5.3.9).
+37 An associated individual is any sole trader, partner or director or manager of a premium rate service provider (i.e. those who are likely to be listed as 'Responsible Persons' within the Registration Scheme), anyone having day to day responsibility for the conduct of its relevant business and any individual in accordance with whose directions or instructions such persons are accustomed to act, or any member of a class of individuals designated by the PSA (paragraph 5.3.9).

-to respond to the evidence as appropriate.
-If the associated individual wishes for the matter to be dealt with instead by way of an oral hearing he/she ought to request such a hearing within ten working days of receiving the evidence.

-- 236. Where an oral hearing has not been requested, the Executive will present its findings and any representations from the associated individual and/or relevant parties to a CAT, which will determine whether to impose a further sanction as against the associated individual in relation to an earlier adjudication. - 237.
+- 244. Where the CAT considers there is sufficient evidence that an associated individual has been or may have been knowingly involved in a serious breach or a series of breaches, the Executive will make all reasonable attempts to notify the individual concerned (and the party found to have been in breach of the Code).
+The Executive will set out the evidence that it proposes to present to the CAT with regard to this matter and provide the associated individual with the opportunity to respond to the evidence as appropriate.
+If the associated individual wishes for the matter to be dealt with instead by way of an oral hearing he/she ought to request such a hearing within ten working days of receiving the evidence. - 245.
+Where an oral hearing has not been requested, the Executive will present its findings and any representations from the associated individual and/or relevant parties to a CAT, which will determine whether to impose a further sanction as against the associated individual in relation to an earlier adjudication. - 246.
 The associated individual and/or the relevant party will be given the opportunity to make representations in person prior to any decision being taken by a CAT to impose this sanction.
 Prior to this, an individual will usually also be given advance notice that a CAT has made a recommendation that a prohibition case against them as an associated individual be investigated.